cornil-baiotto/ALMA-User-Events/README.md

-## :milky_way: ALMA Cycle 13 User-Training Events in Chile
+## :milky_way: :satellite: ALMA Cycle 13 User-Training Events in Chile

 All material (slides, codes) presented during the following workshops will be uploaded to this repository.